zeiss-microscopy/BSConv/bsconv/pytorch/README.md

     * suited for building custom models from scratch

-Ready-to-use model definitions
+Ready-to-Use Model Definitions
 ------------------------------

 Coming soon.

-BSConv as general drop-in replacement
+BSConv as General Drop-in Replacement
 -------------------------------------

 Using BSConv as a drop-in replacement requires the following steps: